amoghmishra15/Reverse-geocoder-without-api-key/README.md

 ## How it works

+- The program reads the excel file and converts into a dataframe.
+- The program launches chrome webdriver and navigates to [Google-Devsite](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/utils/geocoder).
+- The geocode is input into the search field and the output is saved in another dataframe.
+- The program loops until all the geocodes are entered one by one and the output is obtained.
+- the output is then exported as an excel file.

 ## Drawbacks

 It has an apparent soft cap of around *100 - 115* requests per 10 ish minutes.
 So modify as per your own needs.